Regulations in the European Union

 In Sweden there are two regulations concerning plastic bags; one from 2016 (Förordning (2016:1041) om plastbärkassar) which states that from 1 June 2017 businesses and operators who professionally provide plastic carrier bags to their consumers have an obligation to inform them of the environmental impact of plastic carrier bags.

 From 1 March 2020 there has been a new law in Sweden (Lag (2020:32) om skatt på plastbärkassar) which puts a tax on single-use plastic carrier bags of SEK 3 per bag.
-For small plastic bags, with a volume less than 7 litres and with a wall thickness less than 15 µm) the tax is SEK 0.30 per bag.
+For small plastic bags (volume <7 l and thickness <15 µm) the tax is SEK 0.30 per bag.